Madhur Jaffrey: Early life

 Jaffrey was born in Civil Lines, Delhi, into a Mathur Kayastha Hindu joint family.
 She is the fifth of six children of Lala Raj Bans Bahadur (1899–1974) and his wife, Kashmiran Rani (1903–1971).
-Madhur's grandfather, Rai Bahadur Raj Narain (1864–1950), had built a sprawling family compound, named Number 7 Raj Narain Marg, by the Yamuna river amid fruit orchards.

-When Jaffrey was about two years old, her father accepted a position in a family-run concern, Ganesh Flour Mills, and moved to Kanpur as the manager of a vanaspati ghee factory there.
-In Kanpur, Jaffrey attended St. Mary's Convent School along with her elder sisters, Lalit and Kamal.
+When Jaffrey was about two years old, her father accepted a position in a family-run concern, Ganesh Flour Mills, and moved to Kanpur.
+There, Jaffrey attended St. Mary's Convent School.
 In kindergarten at the age of five, she played the role of the brown mouse in a musical version of the Pied Piper of Hamelin.
-The family lived in Kanpur for eight years, until her grandfather's deteriorating health caused a move back to Delhi in 1944.
+The family lived in Kanpur for eight years, moving back to Delhi in 1944.

 In Delhi, Jaffrey attended Queen Mary's Higher Secondary School where her history teacher, Mrs McKelvie, encouraged her to participate in school plays.
-Jaffrey played the role of Titania in William Shakespeare's play A Midsummer Night's Dream followed by the lead role in Robin Hood and His Merry Men.
-Madhur's brothers, Brij Bans Bahadur and Krishen Bans Bahadur, who were much older than her, were enrolled in St. Stephen's College, Delhi.
-Every winter, St. Stephen's students put on a Shakespearean play that Jaffrey would watch avidly from the front row.
+Jaffrey played Titania in A Midsummer Night's Dream followed by the lead role in Robin Hood and His Merry Men.
+Her brothers, Brij Bans Bahadur and Krishen Bans Bahadur, much older than her, went to St. Stephen's College, Delhi.
+Every winter, St. Stephen's students put on a Shakespeare play that Jaffrey watched from the front row.

-A supporter of Mahatma Gandhi's demand for Indian independence from British rule, Jaffrey spent some time each day spinning khadi and delivered several large spools of thread to a central collection center in Delhi.
+A supporter of Mahatma Gandhi's demand for Indian independence from British rule, Jaffrey spent some time each day spinning khadi, delivering large spools of thread to a collection center in Delhi.

-In 1947, Jaffrey experienced first-hand the effects of the partition of India.
-At school, her classmates split into two on the issue of partition; the Muslim girls supported the idea while the Hindus were against it.
-On August 15 she watched the transfer of power at India Gate and got a clear glimpse of Jawaharlal Nehru and Lord Mountbatten coming down Rajpath in an open horse carriage.
-The massive multi-directional migration that began almost immediately afterwards caused riots and killing in Delhi.
-The male members of her family guarded their house with guns that they had previously used only for hunting game.
+In 1947, Jaffrey experienced the effects of the partition of India.
+At school, her classmates divided on the issue: the Muslim girls supported it while the Hindus opposed it.
+On 15 August she watched the transfer of power at India Gate and got a glimpse of Jawaharlal Nehru and Lord Mountbatten coming down Rajpath in an open horse carriage.
+The massive migration that began almost immediately afterwards caused riots and killing in Delhi.
+The male members of her family guarded their house with hunting guns.
 At school, all her Muslim classmates left without a farewell.
 In 1948, a few days before Mahatma Gandhi was shot dead, she attended one of his prayer meetings at Birla House and sang bhajans.
 She heard the news of his assassination on the radio, followed by Jawaharlal Nehru's address later that night, "the light has gone out of our lives, and there is darkness everywhere."
-She saw Gandhi's funeral procession at Rajpath and witnessed his cremation at Rajghat.
+She saw Gandhi's funeral procession and witnessed his cremation.